Ehaan-Fashion/content-ops-starter/content/pages/pricing.md

           **Site Overview, Technical SEO, On Page, OFF Page, Keywords Analysis**

-          Here’s a structured plan for an effective Enterprise Professional SEO audit report:
+          Here’s a structured plan for an effective **Enterprise** SEO audit
+          report:
         features:
           - 'Website URL: Include the URL of the site being audited.'
           - 'Business Goals: Briefly describe the business and its goals.'